 - You can add clauses

-- I believe you need to lock in a fairly large amount of cash for this option (I believe I heard RM50k min for Trust)
+- I believe you need to lock in a fairly large amount of cash for this option (I believe I heard RM50k min for Trust).
+So you need to be wealthy enough

 - Wasiat and Trust are two separate services.
-You will be charged separately
+You will be charged separately.
+Expect the fees from RM1k onwards each

 - As I understand it, the majority of assets can be Wasiat+Trust-ed, but not all (someone clarify this / correct me if I’m wrong)